Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 separate Adaptation Sets. dash.js allows the application to define an initial track at startup and switch between tracks at runtime.

+## Capability checks
+While parsing a manifest, dash.js removes all Adaptation Sets it assumes that are not supported.
+This detection is based on the `@codecs` attributes or the `EssentialProperty` element.

 ## Initial track selection
 dash.js offers multiple ways to control the initial track selection as described below.